 Default Drink Mode

 There are total 8 famous cocktail listed in our drink menu.
 All you need is to choose your drink by click on the menu on your APP.
-There will popup a confirmation window to confirm your choice.
+There will be a popup confirmation window to confirm your choice.
 After you click YES, the drink will be prepared on Barbot.

 Custom Drink Mode

 There are totally 8 liquor listed on our custom menu.
 You can choose the drink and enter the shot number for each type you want.
-There will popup a confirmation window showing your custom recipe.
+There will be a popup confirmation window showing your custom recipe.
 After you click YES, the drink will be prepared on Barbot.
 If you click No, you can go back to the custom menu and edit your choice.

 Product Illustrations